- New Sport Hybrid

-Among luxury crossovers, the Acura MDX is a standout in nearly every possible way—and it stands as quite a counterpoint to the brand’s sedans, which can’t seem to get proper traction in the market.
+Among luxury crossovers, the Acura MDX is a standout in nearly every possible way—and it stands as quite a counterpoint to the brand’s sedans, which can’t seem to find traction with mainstream buyers.

-While this model is already one of the best-driving models in its class, the 2017 Acura MDX has been given ride and handling improvements, more standard active-safety features, and a new Sport Hybrid variant that promises both better performance and higher fuel economy numbers.
+While this model is already one of the best-driving models in its class, the 2017 Acura MDX has been given ride and handling improvements, more standard active-safety features, and a new Sport Hybrid variant that delivers better performance and higher fuel economy numbers.

-The 2017 MDX has styling improvements, too.
-The beak-like front end is now mostly in Acura’s past, as the MDX gets a version of the diamond pentagon grille the brand previewed in its Acura Precision Concept from the 2016 Detroit Auto Show.
-In addition to that, it gets newly sculpted front fenders, a new hood, and LED fog lamps with restyled jewel-eye headlamps.
+The 2017 MDX wears a better-looking nose than in years past, a version of the diamond pentagon grille previewed the Precision concept from the 2016 Detroit auto show.
+In addition to that, it gets newly sculpted front fenders, a new hood, and LED fog lamps with restyled jewel-eye headlights.
 Chrome rocker panels, some additional lower-body trim, and a twin-tailpipe design in back help keep the look sporty.

 Inside, the front-end theme is echoed by the dash, with its V-shaped center stack and sloping, tiered design.
 The dash design complements the rest of the cabin, and the materials used for interior trim are nicely coordinated.

-Although Acura just updated the MDX last year with a new nine-speed automatic transmission and other fresh features, this year it’s even more substantial.
+Although Acura just updated the MDX last year with a new 9-speed automatic transmission and other fresh features, this year it’s even more substantial.

 New to the lineup for 2017 is the MDX Sport Hybrid SH-AWD.
-Much like the RLX Sport Hybrid sedan, the MDX Sport Hybrid packs a 3.0-liter V-6 with a special 7-speed dual-clutch transmission and a three-motor hybrid system (one motor at the transmission, two for the rear wheels.
-This system makes 325 hp altogether, and delivers smart all-wheel-drive performance and improved acceleration and handling, plus EPA ratings of 25 mpg city, 26 highway.
+Much like the RLX Sport Hybrid sedan, the MDX Sport Hybrid packs a 3.0-liter V-6 with a special 7-speed dual-clutch transmission and a three-motor hybrid system (one motor at the transmission, two for the rear wheels).
+This system makes 321 horsepower altogether, and delivers smart all-wheel-drive performance and improved acceleration and handling, plus EPA ratings of 26 mpg city, 27 highway, 27 combined.

 There are two different packages offered for the 2017 Acura MDX.
-Both come with a new Active Sport Suspension system that Acura says will improve the MDX’s ride and handling.
-It’s now made part of the Integrated Dynamics System (IDS), offering Comfort, Normal, and Sport settings, as well as a Sport+ performance mode.
+Both come with new shocks as well as an Integrated Dynamics System, which offers Comfort, Normal, and Sport settings, as well as a Sport+ performance mode.
 The Sport setting quickens steering response, while the Comfort settings results in lighter steering feel.
 On all-wheel-drive models, the system more aggressively distributes power to the outside wheels in a curve.